Writing Technical Skills into Your Resume - a Complete GuidePresenting your technical experience on a resume August 15, 2022 ·

 What Is a Resume Headline and Why to Use it?

-Your technical skills are hard skills that relate to how you are able to use technology.
+Your technical skills are hard skills that relate to how you can use technology.
 This can be computer skills and other things you’re able to do around computing, such as coding.

 Just like your hard skills in general, they show potential employers you are able to complete particular tasks or use certain tools or programs.
 The flip side of this is your soft skills, which are people-oriented skills and don’t really have any solid, numbers-based measures.